ignotaC/smallsoft/README.md

                 Each new line separates new argument.
 Empty lines creates '' Which normal xarg fails to catch.
 No options.
 Example: echo  "a\nb\nc\nd\n" | fixedxarg echo

+Before we install, if you got this from github for example...
+Cloning is not enought, instead do this: git clone 'url' git submodule init git submodule update

 How to install?
 Run make in makefile directory.